Sai-Teja86/Auto-Nmap/README.md

-# 🚀 Auto-Nmap – An Nmap Script Automation Tool
+# 🚀 Sai-Tej86/Auto-Nmap – An Nmap Script Automation Tool

 ## 🎯 **About Auto-Nmap**